If you dream of owning your own home you are likely to need a home loan. But prepare well before you apply for one, otherwise you may be disappointed.

 When reviewing your loan application, the Bank will consider the purpose of borrowing according to the type of residence and your ability to pay the loan back.
 It will look at your occupation, income, and the value of a guarantee or collateral.

-If your loan is approved, the Bank will notify you within 3-7 business days after the submission of your loan application.
+If your loan is approved, the Bank will notify you within 3-7 business days after the submission of your loan application and all documents needed.
 The Bank will then make an appointment to sign the contract and register the mortgage at the Department of Land in the district where the title deed or the guarantee is held.
 If there is a co-borrower, or guarantor, you will need to make an appointment for them to sign every page of the contract.
 The Bank will inform you about the initial costs that you must prepare for the contract date.

 Valuation of the property